ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 # Github Actions Setup:

+## Create Repository Secrets and Variables

+### Create an Azure Service Principal

+Using the az cli run:
+- az ad sp create-for-rbac --scope /subscriptions/<subscription id> --role Contributor --sdk-auth replacing <subscription id> with the id of your Azure subscriptoin.
+Save the JSON output as it will be needed later.

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.